Hiring in Banking and Financial Services: Risk, Compliance, Finance and Audit and Operations on the rise

 Now that travel is back on the agenda, Priya also points out that talents in some domains like auditing have been less active on the market and were difficult to contact during busy seasons.

-Read on to find out more about Priya’s expectations of the labour market for Banking and Financial Services professionals in 2023.
+Read on to find out more about Priya’s expectations of the labour market and hiring trends for Banking and Financial Services professionals in 2023.

 ESG and digital opens up new frontiers